 - a.
 The owner, keeper, or harborer of a potentially dangerous or dangerous animal shall within three (3) business days after the classification of an animal as potentially dangerous or dangerous or upon acquisition of such an animal register the animal with the St. Landry Parish Animal Control and obtain an annual permit from the animal control director to harbor the animal.
-The fee for such permit shall be \$50.00 per year. - b.
+The fee for such a permit shall be \$50.00 per year. - b.
 At the time the permit is issued, a red tag shall be issued to the owner of the potentially dangerous or dangerous animal.
 The tag shall be worn at all times by the animal to clearly and easily identify it as a potentially dangerous or dangerous animal. - c.
-The permit for maintaining a potentially dangerous or dangerous animal shall be presented to any animal control officer or law enforcement officer upon request. - d.
-The owner of any animal declared to be potentially dangerous or dangerous must have the animal sterilized (neutered or spayed as the case may be) by a licensed veterinarian at the owner's expense. - e.
+The permit for maintaining a potentially dangerous or dangerous animal shall be presented to any animal control officer or law enforcement officer upon request.

+d.
 The owner of any animal declared to be potentially dangerous or dangerous must have the animal microchipped, at the owner's expense, by a licensed veterinarian.